shahriarhacks/shahriarhacks/README.md

 - 💌 Fun Facts :
     - Loves food but can't' cook 🐼
     - Overthinks thinking to not to overthink 🙂
-    - Hayat nedir, canım? ( Ahh, Learning Turkish out of curiosity ) 🙃
+    - Hayat nedir, canım? ( Ahh, Learning Rust out of curiosity ) 🙃

 <br>